mrahhal/release-cycle/README.md

 - Publish packages / Run deployments
   - Either have an action workflow that auto publishes/deploys on a tag
   - Or publish/deploy manually
-- Go to GitHub Releases, create new release, select tag, auto generate release notes
+- Go to GitHub Releases, create new release, select tag, auto generate release notes, update more if necessary
 - Copy release content to CHANGELOG.md

 ## Reference repos